 In the state of Florida, it is not mandatory for the buyer or seller to hire a real estate attorney for the closing, but it is highly recommended because hiring an attorney will provide security, peace of mind and increase the client’s protection during the process.
 The attorney will attend the closing.
 Do not depend on your title insurance or real estate agents to provide you professional legal advice.
 These entities are in it for themselves because they do not get paid until the deal closes.

-Look for firms such as Klein Law Group who have successfully closed on properties and have protected clients from serious and costly issues during the closing process.
+Look for firms with experienced real estate attorneys like ours.
+Firms that have successfully closed on properties and have protected clients from serious and costly issues during the closing process.

 When searching for the right attorney, make sure that they work in real estate law that includes: